Chemical structure of lignoceric acid

 - N-tetracosanoic acid

-Sources of lignoceric acid
+Food sources of lignoceric acid

 It occurs as glycerol ester as a minor constituent of many plant fats; it is found especially in wood tar, as from beech wood, rotten oak wood, but also in peanuts oil.